-Students can access their financial aid status on the MYECC Student Portal myecc.essex.edu
+Students can access their financial aid status on the MYECC Student Portal myecc.essex.edu (http://myecc.essex.edu/).

 The Financial Aid Office does not need to see a student unless the Officer specifically requests the student visit the office.